Ron Gant: Broadcasting

 During the 2005 Major League Baseball season, Gant worked as a color commentator for the Atlanta Braves on TBS.
 He also worked as an analyst on SportSouth during Braves games and on the MLB Network.

 On October 25, 2012, he became a news anchor for the Atlanta Fox owned-and-operated station WAGA-TV, co-hosting the morning show Good Day Atlanta.

 Personal life

 In 1992, Gant was involved in a bar fight in Georgia with Connie Mack IV, the great-grandson of Hall of Famer Connie Mack.
-Mack suffered a broken ankle in the fight but a jury ultimately found that Gant was not responsible for Mack's injuries.
+Mack suffered a broken ankle in the fight, but a jury ultimately found that Gant was not responsible for Mack's injuries.

-In February 2005, Gant was involved in a fatal car accident when his sport utility vehicle collided with a pickup truck in Fulton County, Georgia, killing the truck's driver.
+In February 2005, Gant was involved in a fatal car accident when his SUV collided with a pickup truck in Fulton County, Georgia, killing the truck's driver.